 Review our most recent definitions guidance to fully understand each roadmap:

 Following are the most current roadmaps available.

-Please contact us at email@example.com for any comments, questions, and/or concerns you may have.
+Please contact email@example.com for any comments, questions or concerns.

-Provides discussion of an EA topic, which may include principles, recommendations, best practices, rationale and any implications.
+Provides discussion of an enterprise architecture (EA) topic, which may include principles, recommendations, best practices, rationale and any implications.

 Trip reports of general EA and information technology interest:

 See also Archive - EA Developed Diagrams / Views.